New Jersey Commercial Lease CAM Audit Rights [2026 Guide]

 New Jersey courts enforce lease-defined dispute windows as contractual conditions.
 A 60-day or 90-day dispute window in the lease operates as a condition precedent to exercising dispute rights for that year.
 The six-year statutory period does not override a contractual condition that you missed.

 New Jersey has among the highest commercial property tax rates in the country.
-The effective property tax rate on commercial real estate in New Jersey typically runs from 2.5 to 4.5 percent of assessed value, compared to national averages of 1.5 to 2.5 percent.
+Effective property tax rates on commercial real estate in New Jersey typically run from 2.5 to 4.5 percent of assessed value, compared to national averages of 1.5 to 2.5 percent.
 For a well-located NJ strip center assessed at $15 million, property taxes might run $450,000 to $675,000 per year.

 In a NNN lease, the landlord passes property taxes through to tenants as part of the CAM pool or as a separate line item.
-The allocation methodology determines how much each tenant pays.
-That methodology is often where overcharges occur.
+Allocation methodology determines how much each tenant pays, and that methodology is often where overcharges occur.

 CAMAudit detects this under Rule 4 (Pro-Rata Share Error) by comparing the stated GLA denominator in the reconciliation to the actual total GLA including anchor spaces.